 Having adequate blood levels of vitamin D may reduce the risk of insulin resistance in people who are obese.
 There is some evidence that a certain blood level of vitamin D is needed for normal glucose metabolism in women who are overweight and obese (but not diabetic), but it is not clear whether any further benefit is gained with higher blood levels.

-In healthy people, consuming a moderate amount of olive oil with a meal has been shown to reduce increases in blood sugar after the meal compared to the same meal consumed with corn oil.
+In healthy people, consuming a moderate amount of extra virgin olive oil with a meal has been shown to reduce increases in blood sugar after the meal compared to the same meal consumed with corn oil.
 In people with type 1 or type 2 diabetes, olive oil may improve glucose metabolism.

 Increasing dietary fiber, especially insoluble fiber from cereal and grains, is associated with a reduced risk of diabetes and has been shown to reduce fasting blood glucose and modestly lower HbA1c in people with type 2 diabetes (Martin, J Nutr 2008; Post,J Am Board Fam Med 2012).
 In people with type 1 diabetes, 50 grams of dietary fiber per day has been shown to significantly improve blood sugar control and reduce hypoglycemic events (Giacco, Diabetes Care 2000).
 The American Dietetic Association states that "diets providing 30 to 50 g fiber per day from whole food sources consistently produce lower serum glucose levels compared to a low-fiber diet.
 Fiber supplements providing doses of 10 to 29 g/day may have some benefit in terms of glycemic control."
 (Slavin, J Am Diet Assoc 2008).
 Although ConsumerLab.com has not tested fiber products, we have produced a webinar about that provides more information.